fubar2/treeval_gal/repeat_density/README.md

 ```

+We do have a bedgraph2BigWig wrapper: https://usegalaxy.eu/root?tool_id=wig_to_bigWig
-There is a [tool in the toolshed for ribogalaxy](https://toolshed.g2.bx.psu.edu/view/jackcurragh/ribogalaxy_bedgraphtobigwig/66f3a55ff2ec) that may be usable
+~There is a [tool in the toolshed for ribogalaxy](https://toolshed.g2.bx.psu.edu/view/jackcurragh/ribogalaxy_bedgraphtobigwig/66f3a55ff2ec) that may be usable
-or else a new tool will be needed.
+or else a new tool will be needed.~